KammerKev/Cyber-Journal/Posts/2026-8-29-startingMyJourney.md

-# From Command Post to Command Line: My Pivot into DFIR
+# Twenty Years In, Starting Over on Purpose: My Pivot into DFIR

 Over the last 15 years, I have led incident response teams across Counter Terrorism, as well as offensive and defensive cyber operations, working across a range of intelligence disciplines along the way.
 I bring extensive analytical experience and years of grounding in physical forensics.
 What I lack, at least at the level I want, is current hands on experience with the tools and processes used in cyber DFIR work.